 Тор ics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 18.
-AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resour California Agricultural Land Evaluation and Site Asse as an optional model to use in assessing impacts on agresources, including timberland, are significant environthe California Department of Forestry and Fire Protect and Range Assessment Project and the Forest Legacy aprovided in Forest Protocols adopted by the California Would the project essment Mode griculture and onmental effection regarding Assessment p l (1997) prepared farmland.
-In dete tts, lead agencies n the state's invent roject; and forest c by the Califorr rmining wheth nay refer to inf ory of forest la nia Dept. of ner impacts formation co and, includin Conservation to forest ompiled by ng the Forest a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$
+AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resour California Agricultural Land Evaluation and Site Asse as an optional model to use in assessing impacts on ag resources, including timberland, are significant enviro the California Department of Forestry and Fire Protect and Range Assessment Project and the Forest Legacy provided in Forest Protocols adopted by the California Would the project essment Mode griculture and onmental effec tion regarding Assessment p l (1997) prepared farmland.
+In dete ts, lead agencies r the state's invent roject; and forest o by the Californ rmining wheth nay refer to in tory of forest la nia Dept. of her impacts formation co and, includin Conservation to forest ompiled by ng the Forest a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? \boxtimes b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)) or timberland (as defined by Public Resources Code Section 4526)? \boxtimes d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes

-Topics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 18.
-AGRICULTURE AND FOREST RESOURCES: c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)) or timberland (as defined by Public Resources Code Section 4526)? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or forest land to non-forest use?
+Тор ics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 18.
+AGRICULTURE AND FOREST RESOURCES: e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or forest land to non-forest use?

 The project site is located within an urbanized area of San Francisco, characterized by commercial, recreational, and industrial land uses.
-According to the Natural Resource Conservation Service Web Soil Survey, the soil type present at the project site is classified as "urban land, Orthents, reclaimed complex, 0 to 2 percent slopes."
-Further, the project site and surrounding area is situated atop Bay mud (fill) that does not support agricultural practices.
+According to the Natural Resource Conservation Service Web Soil Survey, the soil type present at the project site is classified as "urban land, Orthents, reclaimed complex, 0 to 2 percent slopes."265 Further, the project site and surrounding area is situated atop Bay mud (fill) that does not support agricultural practices.